 Perfect places for dog walks close to Pengelly Retreat

-About 10 minutes’ drive away, close to Helston, is the National Trust owned Penrose Estate, an absolute haven for dog walkers.
+Ideal for a couples’ retreat or solo break with your dog, about 10 minutes’ drive away, close to Helston, is the National Trust owned Penrose Estate, an absolute haven for dog walkers.
 It’s a gorgeous area of woodlands full of wild flowers and a huge inland salt lake.
 There’s an excellent network of well-mapped paths here to explore with routes leading out to Looe Bar beach (dog friendly all year round but not for swimming because of the currents) and the coast path to the pretty harbour town of Porthleven.

 Also National Trust owned and just under 10 minutes’ drive away is Godolphin House and Estate.
 Dogs are welcome here and it’s a fantastic area for walking with stunning views from the top of Godolphin Hill.
 Dogs must be kept on a lead in the garden and formal areas but can be off lead on the wider estate.